 Perhaps it seems difficult to put a dollar amount on pain and suffering.
 We know that no amount of money can compensate you for this pain.
 Because the specifics of each case determine the damages amount, there is no average settlement for a pedestrian hit by a car.
 However, our legal team will calculate a fair request based on our years of experience representing accident victims.

 If you have been injured or lost a loved one in a pedestrian accident, you need a skilled attorney.
-At Bensinger Legal Services, we will help you fight for justice.
+At Bensinger Legal Services, our pedestrian accident attorney will help you fight for justice.
 A pedestrian-hit-by-a-car settlement can provide for you and your family and protect other pedestrians by bringing awareness to these accidents.

 Contact us today for a free consultation.
 When we meet (virtually or in person), we can discuss your experience and available legal options.
 You’ll have the opportunity to ask questions, like, How much should I settle for getting hit by a car?